DanielRS/greed/README.md

 }
 ```

-After using the `.grid` mixing, the `.row` and `.column` mixins become available, their signature is:
+After using the `.grid` mixin, the `.row` and `.column` mixins become available, their signature is:

     .row()